bayaro/0.0.0.0-ELB-ASG-22/README.md

 terraform apply
 ```
 Once the stack is created, wait for few minutes and test the stack by any ssh client.
-Access to the instance should be available only throw ELB.
+Access to the instance should be available only through ELB.

 ### To remove the stack